akrzemi1/__sandbox__/papers/contract_related_issues.md

 Thus, the continuation mode handles its use case by introducing potential UB and surprising results.

 [[P1429r0]][4] addresses the problem of the "gradual introduction of contracts" by offering a per-CCS control whether the CCS is a retrofit or a "baked" condition.
 Only after the "retrofit" CCS condition violation does the control continue.
 For the remaining CCSs the violation means `std::terminate()`.
-It also addresses the problems with optimizations based on retrofitted CCSs: they have fixed semantics: either "ignore" or "check and continue": there is no chance of enabling contract-based optimizations on such CSS even if contract-based optimizations are enabled for all CCS levels.
+It also addresses the problems with optimizations based on retrofitted CCSs: they have fixed semantics: either "ignore" or "check and continue": there is no chance of enabling contract-based optimizations on such CCS even if contract-based optimizations are enabled for all CCS levels.

 This is a design change (at the last minute), but admittedly one that addresses the design goal of [[P0380r0]][2]: gradual introduction of contracts.
 It seems a superior solution to continuation mode.